MDU-PHL/pango-collapse/README.md

 | BA.4.6   |
 | BE.1     |

 `pango-collapse` will collapse lineages up to the first user defined parent lineage (specified in a text file with `--collapse-file`).
 If the sample lineage has no parent lineage in the user defined collapse file the original compressed lineage will be returned.
-Collapse up to either `A` or `B` by adding A and B to the collapse file.
+The highest level you can collapse up to is either `A` or `B` by adding A and B to the collapse file.

 By default (i.e. if no collapse file is specified) `pango-collapse` uses the collapse file found [here](https://github.com/MDU-PHL/pango-collapse/blob/main/pango_collapse/collapse.txt).
 This file is dependant on the version of `pango-collapse`, use `--latest` to load the latest version of the collapse file from github at run time.

 ```bash
 $ cat collapse.txt